-Ingredients needed to make black bottom cupcakes:
+Ingredients needed to make black bottom cupcakes

-- Cupcake ingredients:
+- Chocolate Cupcake Ingredients:

 - flour - all-purpose flour works for this recipe.
 Read why the type of flour matters when you learn baking terms